flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 The video encoder, on the other hand, will try to broadcast whatever there is on the frame-buffer in a format your TV will understand.
 That means that widescreen images will become [anamorphic](wii#tab-2-1-standardised-widescreen) unless the game outputs in HD (i.e. 720p or 1080i, which only a few games do).

 That being said, what kind of signals does this console broadcast?
 Quite a lot.
-Apart from the typical PAL/NTSC composite, the Xbox offers **YPbPr** (requiring an extra accessory to get the 'component' connectors) and RGB (both for SCART and VGA compliant).
+Apart from the typical PAL/NTSC composite, the Xbox offers **YPbPr** (requiring an extra accessory to get the 'component' connectors) and RGB (both SCART and VGA compliant).
 All in all, very convenient without requiring expensive adapters and whatnot.

 ## Audio

 The audio subsystem of this console was heavily influenced by the technology of professional audio equipment and ATX motherboards, although it does contain some peculiar parts.
 The MCPX includes two audio components, the **Audio Processing Unit** and the **Audio Controller Interface'**.

-The Audio Processing Unit or 'APU' is the dedicated audio processor and composed of three sub-components:
+The Audio Processing Unit or 'APU' is the dedicated audio processor and is composed of three sub-components:

 - The **Voice Processor** or 'VP': A specialised circuit that can synthesise 256 voices at a sampling rate of 48 kHz.
 It also includes two DAHDSR envelope controls and various filters.
 Furthermore, 64 voices can be 3D (as opposed to Stereo or Mono).
 At the end, the processor mixes and outputs the voices through 32 channels, where groups of 8 channels have their own volume control.
 - The **Global Processor** or 'GP': A programmable DSP used to process the audio data from the VP and apply various effects on it.